LyaskinaNat/Stock-Market/README.md

 7. Check for Recording a trade with missing value (Quantity) - edge case is failed: Trade is recorded without Quantity Input Value

 "Record trade with Buy or Sell" indicator function is not implemented.
-However, test scenarios and test Step defenitions were written with an anticipation that this indicator is present
+However, test scenarios and test Step definitions were written with an anticipation that this indicator is present
 and then associated code was commented out (for demonstration purposes).

 Tests can be run from IntelliJ IDE by